 What About Hitchhiking?

-All in all, hithchiking never felt like a good idea to me, not because it felt unsafe, but because road laws in developed countries have always been too complicated for me to handle.
+All in all, hitchhiking never felt like a good idea to me, not because it felt unsafe, but because road laws in developed countries have always been too complicated for me to handle.

-That’s all I’d to share.
+That’s all I’ve to share.
 But is there anything you’d like to add?
 Any suggestions, spill in comments below.